-The institute is leading and participating in trans-NIH research on COVID-19 within populations of interest to NICHD, including pregnant and lactating people, children and teens, and individuals with disabilities.
+The institute is leading and participating in NIH-wide research on COVID-19 within populations of interest to NICHD, including pregnant and lactating people, children and teens, and individuals with disabilities.

 These specialized multidisciplinary research centers test the efficacy and effectiveness of clinical interventions; conduct longitudinal prospective studies examining the long term effects of specific and understudied types of maltreatment including abusive head trauma, medical child abuse and neglect; examine the neurobiology of abuse and neglect and implications for health outcomes; and test the development of screening tools and clinical assessment measures for early identification and treatment of specific types of abuse and neglect to decrease morbidity and mortality and to identify potential comorbidities.